Northwest Passage (song)

 "Northwest Passage" is one of the best-known songs by Canadian musician Stan Rogers.
-An a cappella song, it features Rogers alone singing the verses, with several guest vocalists harmonizing with him in the chorus.
+The original recording from the 1981 album of the same name is an a cappella song, featuring Rogers alone singing the verses, with his younger brother Garnet Rogers, David Alan Eadie and Chris Crilly harmonizing with him in the chorus.

 Background

-While it recalls the history of early explorers who were trying to discover a route across Canada to the Pacific Ocean (especially Sir John Franklin, who lost his life in the quest for the Northwest Passage), the song’s central theme is a comparison between the journeys of these past explorers and the singer's own journey to and through the same region.
+While it recalls the history of early explorers who were trying to discover a route across Canada to the Pacific Ocean (especially Sir John Franklin, who lost his life in the quest for the Northwest Passage), the song’s central theme is a comparison between the journeys of these past explorers and the singer's own journey across Canada.
 The singer ultimately reflects that, just as the quest for a northwest passage might be considered a fruitless one (in that a viable and navigable northwest passage was never found in the days of Franklin and his kind), a modern-day journeyer along similar paths might meet the same end.
 The song also references the geography of Canada, including the Fraser River ("to race the roaring Fraser to the sea") on the western coast, the Beaufort Sea to the north and the Davis Strait to the east.
 He is driving across the Prairies, allowing him to view cities behind him fall and cities ahead rise.